Institute Board of Directors and Management

 Natalie joined the Institute in January 2015 as General Manager – Information Platforms and Digital Strategy, following a career in both digital strategy and operations in the corporate, professional services and membership sectors.
 Prior to joining the Institute, Natalie led the execution and ongoing development of CPA Australia’s digital strategy and the management of its digital publishing teams.
 She brings an extensive expertise in delivering member-focused, web-based technology.
 Natalie also spent over 10 years working for KPMG in a number of different digital marketing and website migration roles in an Australian and global capacity.
 Natalie holds a Master of Business Administration (Executive) from RMIT in Melbourne, Australia.

-General Manager – The Americas
+General Manager – Client Engagement

 Jeff Erikson joined the Institute in January, 2016 as General Manager —The Americas.